Jusypablo13/binaryTree/README.md

-BinaryTree Project
+# AVL Tree Project

-Overview
+## Overview

-This project implements a Binary Search Tree (BST) in C++.
-It includes a BinaryTree class that provides the following functionalities:
+This project implements an AVL Tree in C++.
+The BinaryTree class supports various AVL Tree functionalities, including automatic balancing through rotations, as well as basic operations like insertion, deletion, and search.

+### Key Features

-	•	Insertion: Insert new nodes into the tree while maintaining BST properties.
+	•	Insertion: Inserts new nodes while maintaining AVL Tree balance using rotations (single and double).
-	•	Search: Find if a specific value exists within the tree.
+	•	Search: Finds if a specific value exists in the tree.
-	•	Removal: Delete nodes from the tree, ensuring the tree remains a valid BST.
+	•	Removal: Deletes nodes while rebalancing the tree to retain AVL properties.
 	•	Tree Traversals:
 	•	In-order Traversal: Left subtree → Root → Right subtree.
 	•	Pre-order Traversal: Root → Left subtree → Right subtree.
 	•	Post-order Traversal: Left subtree → Right subtree → Root.

+### AVL Tree Rotations

+To keep the tree balanced, the following rotations are implemented:

+	•	Left Rotation: Balances the tree when the right subtree is too tall.
+	•	Right Rotation: Balances the tree when the left subtree is too tall.
+	•	Left-Right Rotation: A combination of left and right rotations for specific imbalances.
+	•	Right-Left Rotation: A combination of right and left rotations for specific imbalances.

-Contents
+## Project Contents

-	•	binaryTree.h: Header file containing the Node struct and BinaryTree class declarations.
+	•	binaryTree.h: Header file with the Node struct and BinaryTree class declarations.
-	•	binaryTree.cpp: Source file with implementations of the BinaryTree member functions.
+	•	binaryTree.cpp: Source file containing BinaryTree class function implementations, including balancing rotations.
-	•	main.cpp: Sample program to demonstrate the usage of the BinaryTree class.
+	•	main.cpp: Sample program demonstrating the usage of the BinaryTree class.
-	•	Makefile: (Optional) Makefile for compiling the project.
+	•	README.md: Documentation file for the project.
+	•	.vscode/: Directory for VS Code workspace settings (optional).
+	•	main.dSYM/: Debug symbols generated during compilation on macOS (optional).

-Getting Started
+## Getting Started

-Prerequisites
+### Prerequisites

-	•	C++ compiler supporting C++11 or higher (e.g., GCC, Clang).
+	•	C++ compiler with C++11 or higher (e.g., GCC, Clang).
-	•	Basic understanding of compiling C++ programs from the command line or using an IDE.
+	•	Familiarity with compiling C++ programs from the command line or using an IDE.

 Compilation Instructions

 Using Command Line

-Compile the project by including both main.cpp and binaryTree.cpp:
+Compile the project by running:

-g++ -std=c++11 -g main.cpp binaryTree.cpp -o binaryTree
+g++ -std=c++11 -g main.cpp binaryTree.cpp -o main

-Or using Clang:
+or, if you prefer Clang:

-clang++ -std=c++11 -g main.cpp binaryTree.cpp -o binaryTree
+clang++ -std=c++11 -g main.cpp binaryTree.cpp -o main

 Using a Makefile

-If a Makefile is provided, compile the project by simply running:
+If you have a Makefile in the project directory, you can simply run:

 make

-This will generate an executable named binaryTree.
+This will generate an executable named main.

 Running the Program

-After successful compilation, run the executable:
+After compiling, you can run the executable:

-./binaryTree
+./main

 Usage

-The BinaryTree class can be used to create and manipulate a binary search tree.
-Below is a brief explanation of how to use the class and its functions.
+The BinaryTree class allows you to create and manipulate an AVL tree.
+Here’s a quick guide to using its functions.

 Creating a Tree